Ouranosinc/raven/docs/source/dev_guide.rst

 Starting local Jupyter server to edit/develop notebooks
 -------------------------------------------------------

-Asume the ``raven`` conda env has already been created and is up-to-date and raven-wps has been installed with ``make develop``.
+Assuming that the ``raven`` conda env has already been created and is up-to-date and raven-wps has been installed with ``make develop``.

 .. code-block:: console